AdobeDocs/target-learn.en/help/mobile-v4/add-parameters.md

 Run the Emulator and use Logcat to validate the lifecycle parameters.
 Filter for "prefetch" to find the prefetch response and look for the new parameters:
 ![Lifecycle Validation](assets/lifecycle_validation.jpg)

+Even though we've only added `Config.collectLifecycleData()` to the HomeActivity controller, you should see the lifecycle metrics sent with the Target request on your ThankYou screen, too.

 ## Add the at_property Parameter to the Prefetch Request

 Adobe Target Properties are defined in the Target interface and are used to establish boundaries for personalizing apps and websites.
 The at_property parameter identifies the specific property where your offers and activities are accessed and maintained.
 We'll add a property to the prefetch and live location requests.

->!NOTE You may or may not see the Properties options in the Target interface, depending on your license.
-If you don't have these options, just skip ahead to the next section of this lesson.
+>[!NOTE] You may or may not see the Properties options in the Target interface, depending on your license.
+If you don't have these options, or if you don't use Properties in your company, just skip ahead to the next section of this lesson.

 You can retrieve your at_property value in the Target interface under Setup > Properties.
 Hover over the property, select the code snippet icon and copy the at_property value:

 ![Copy at_property](assets/at_property_interface.jpg)

 Add it as a parameter for each location in the prefetch request like this:
 ![Add at_property parameter](assets/params_at_property.jpg)
-Here is the updated code for the targetPrefetchContent() function:
+Here is the updated code for the targetPrefetchContent() function (be sure to update the "your at_property value goes here" placeholder text!):

 ```java
 public void targetPrefetchContent() {